-If a concussion is suspected, then the athlete MUST be removed immediately from the training session or match, and MUST NOT be left alone.
+There is no perfect diagnostic test to immediately diagnose a concussion.
+Therefore, if a concussion is suspected, the athlete MUST be removed immediately from the training session or match and MUST NOT be left alone.
 You should always seek professional medical advice to determine the extent of the head injury and under no circumstances, should the athlete return to playing the sport until they have been fully assessed by a doctor.

-The doctor will perform a SCAT5 test as soon after the incident as possible and then repeat the test over a period of several days or weeks until the results are back to normal.
-It should be noted that this may take a number of weeks to normalise.
+The doctor will perform the immediate or on-field assessment part of SCAT5 soon after the incident and then repeat the test in a distraction free environment.
+It may be repeated over a period of several days or weeks until the results are back to normal.
+It should be noted that this may take several weeks to normalise.

 For non-healthcare professionals, you can use the concussion Recognition Tool5 (CRT5) and this can be downloaded here and is a simplified version of the SCAT5 to assist in detecting if an athlete has suffered a concussion.

-1. When the athlete does not have any symptoms at rest, then they may be able to start light exercise which may include stationary cycling or walking.
+Stage 1 – When the athlete does not have any symptoms at rest, they may be able to start daily activities (getting back to work/school) that do not provoke symptoms.

-Remember that all of these stages must be closely monitored by the medical professional and symptoms need to be constantly assessed throughout.
-Although this may seem to be a very slow process to the athlete, the step by step progression is absolutely vital to the athlete’s health and must not be compromised or ignored, otherwise, the following conditions could develop….
+Remember that all these stages must be closely monitored by the medical professional and symptoms need to be constantly assessed throughout.
+Although this may seem to be a very slow process to the athlete, the step by step progression is vital to the athlete’s health and must not be compromised or ignored, otherwise, the following conditions could develop.

 Post Concussion Syndrome